 4) Production knowledge and management prowess; potential productivity

-These elements can be quantitatively modeled and can be used to evaluate decision on a product, product line, or business level.
+These elements can be quantitatively modeled and used to evaluate decisions at the product, product line, or business level.

-A scientific basis for decision making can be used to help make the decision to outsource or re-source in the United States.
+A scientific basis for decision-making can help determine whether to outsource or re-source in the United States.